Past, Present & FUture

 City of Nunda Project

-Several times over the past 20 years, Nunda has expressed interest in a service connection to Kingbrook.
-Finally, in 2021, individual service connections to residents in Nunda will become a reality.
+Several times since the early 2000’s, Nunda had expressed interest in a service connection to Kingbrook.
+Finally, in 2021, individual service connections to residents in Nunda became a reality.
 In 2020 an engineering study was done, and members of the Nunda city council agreed it was time to get out of the water business.
 Kingbrook was awarded funding from the Board of Natural Resources in the form of a $836,500 Drinking Water State Revolving Fund loan with up to $747,000 of principal forgiveness to Kingbrook.
 The term of the loan being 1.625% interest for 30 years.
-Total project included approximately 30 individual service connections, replacement of the entire in-town distribution pipeline and improvements Kingbrook’s Sinai Booster Station.
-Bid letting is expected to take place in spring of 2021 with construction completed by December of 2021.
+Total project included approximately 30 individual service connections, replacement of the entire in-town distribution and improvements to Kingbrook’s Sinai Booster Station.

 2022-25 System Improvements Project